tooldigital/ComfyUI-Yolo-Cropper/README.md

 ### Input

 - image = Any input image will do
-- object = dropdown list with COCO 80 objects, it has face as en extra.
+- object = dropdown list with COCO 80 objects, it has face as an extra.
 - padding = padding that is added to the square crop (not the orginal crop)

 ### Output